ai-decisions-cdt/hugo-pages/content/home/admission.md

 Applicants must apply through the [official university's website](https://www.se.manchester.ac.uk/phds-science-engineering/?utm_source=courseprofile&utm_medium=referral&utm_campaign=fse_pgr_2324&utm_content=how_to_apply_apply_compsci#d.en.878434), create an account and select the PhD Artificial Intelligence CDT program.

 When asked about "Research details", applicants can use the project details they are applying to.

+When asked about "Funding sources", applicants can choose the option "Research council"; most of the other fields in this section are not mandatory.

+Regarding the Supporting Statement, it is a one or two page statement outlining your motivation to pursue postgraduate research, the area(s) of research you’re interested in, why you want to undertake postgraduate research at Manchester/Cambridge, any relevant research or work experience, the key findings of your previous research experience, and techniques and skills you’ve developed.